topi314/LavaSrc/README.md

 ## Lavalink Usage

-This plugin requires Lavalink `v3.6.0` or greater
+This plugin requires Lavalink `v4` or greater

 To install this plugin either download the latest release and place it into your `plugins` folder or add the following into your `application.yml`

-Lavalink supports plugins only in v3.5 and above

 > **Note**
 > For a full `application.yml` example see [here](https://github.com/TopiSenpai/LavaSrc/blob/master/application.yml.example)